cheneric/nim/README.md

 ### Overview

-This is the parent project of a group of subprojects that implement the following features related to the "Token Game".
+This is the parent project of a group of subprojects that implement a [Nim](https://en.wikipedia.org/wiki/Nim) server, AI, and command-line client.

 I wrote it in a single 24-hour sitting.